More Pallet Systems Information

-We are very proud of our status of being a major distributor of the Palomat pallet dispenser (also called a pallet stacker).
-We have them on rent through out the country and have also sold many over the years.
+We are very proud of our status as 2013 Palomat dealer of the year.
+The Palomat pallet dispenser (also called a pallet stacker) is used widely in many industries.
+We have them on rent throughout the country and have also sold many over the years.
 What our clients don't always realise is that it is possible to rent or buy a Palomat pallet stacker from us for as little as £40 a week.
 Give us a call and we'll talk you through it.

 Buy, Rent, Lease Or Try A Machine - Call Us Today

 Long or short term rental is available on our standard range of machines.
 A proportion of payments can be offset against later purchase if required.

 We can also arrange a 2 week trial of a machine at your factory or arrange for you to see a machine working here at our factory of at an existing customer’s site.

 You can also lease a machine from us.
 Ring for details.

 Premier Pallet Systems Ltd. are the world's leading specialist in pallet-to-pallet transfer equipment.